History of Asmara: Post-war period

 More than 50 years had passed since the last time Italian planners were given free rein to explore their creative drives.
-Almost 10 years under British occupation and another 10 years in a repressive federation with Ethiopia followed 30 years of bloody fighting, at the end of which the country would be freed of foreign domination.
+Almost 10 years under British occupation and another 10 years in a repressive federation with Ethiopia were followed by 30 years of bloody fighting, at the end of which the country would be free of foreign domination.
 Asmara remained standing, having seen little fighting within its city limits.
 Afterwards, however, the city was in a state of deterioration and chaos:Scenes of boys and girls carrying barrels of water on improvised carts, military ramparts on top of apartment buildings, and bricked-up windows with broken glass and barbed wire fortifying residences facing the street are still vivid in the minds of residents of Asmara.
 The euphoria of victory did not remove the foul smell from clogged sewage, and the many beggar women and children indicated widespread poverty.
 Many colourless, decaying buildings attested to the neglect and destruction of the years of Ethiopian occupation.
 The basic infrastructure of Asmara was largely in need of a complete overhaul.It was a picture with scenes of joy about the country’s newly-acquired sovereignty and, at the same time, scenes of a city’s degeneration.
-The fact that no intensive fighting had taken place in Asmara, could not prevent the city's utter breakdown.
+The fact that no intensive fighting had taken place in Asmara could not prevent the city's utter breakdown.
 Moreover, the already ruinous state of the city could not be overcome during the course of the war after the dismantling policy of British and Ethiopian occupation.